sschmeier/genomics-tutorial/ngs-mapping/index.rst

 In this section we will use our skill on the command-line interface to map our reads from the evolved line to our ancestral reference genome.

-There is an accompanying lecture for this tutorial:

--  `Genome Assembly: An Introduction <https://dx.doi.org/10.6084/m9.figshare.2972323.v1>`__.
+The first part of the following lecture is of importance to this tutorial (`ChIP - An Introduction <https://doi.org/10.6084/m9.figshare.1554130.v1>`__).

 ..
 NOTE::